Here are two ways to conduct brainstorming sessions for creative advertising ideas, Brain Slam and Big Bang.

-Here's a proven way to trigger ideas, based on brainstorming experience with Walt Disney Imagineering, JWT, Leo Burnett, and other world-class creative organizations.
+Here are two proven ways to trigger ideas, based on brainstorming experience with Walt Disney Imagineering, JWT, Leo Burnett, and other world-class creative organizations.

 - Write the objective, what you want to accomplish.
 Distribute it to attendees, and post it for all to see during the session.

 - Set a time limit.
 30 minutes to 2 hours.

 - Announce the objective.
 Post and explain the rules.
 See below.

 - Capture all ideas as they flow from the group.